anon-ba/TELL-ME/README.md

 # TELL-ME

-Tailored Explanation of Large Language ModEls
+Toward personalized Explanations of Large Language ModEls.

 A prototype for personalized explanations of generative artificial intelligence (GenXAI) outputs.
 This README provides an overview of the project, installation instructions and other essential information.